Updated April 24, 2026

 median annual salary

-You'll spend $25k average and 2.2 years to start earning $67k — that's 4.5 months to pay back your training cost, faster than most associate-degree health careers.
+You will spend $25k and 2.2 years to start earning $67k — that is 4.5 months of gross pay to recover your training investment, faster than most health care paths.

 Salaries vary by location and setting.
 Health Information Technicians in metropolitan areas and specialty practices typically earn more than the national median.